maniaclab/snowmass-connect-docs/docs/software.md

         LCIO
         miniDST

+Those are also available via CVMFS in ` /cvmfs/stash.osgstorage.org/osgconnect/collab/project/snowmass21/software` and intended to run primarily as part HTCondor jobs to the OSPool.

+## Software in cvmfs repositories

-4. Commonly used repos in CVMFS for the High Energy Physics community.
-For example you can set up your environment to run Rivet with LHAPDF on the local host or as the OSPool job as:
+You can run software installed in commonly used cvmfs repos for the High Energy Physics community.
+For example you can set up your environment to run Rivet with LHAPDF on the local host as:

         source /cvmfs/sft.cern.ch/lcg/views/LCG_101/x86_64-centos7-gcc8-opt/setup.sh
         export PATH=/cvmfs/sft.cern.ch/lcg/external/texlive/2020/bin/x86_64-linux/:$PATH
         export LHAPDF_DATA_PATH=/cvmfs/sft.cern.ch/lcg/external/lhapdfsets/current/:/cvmfs/sft.cern.ch/lcg/views/LCG_101/x86_64-centos7-gcc8-opt/share/LHAPDF/
         /cvmfs/sft.cern.ch/lcg/views/LCG_101/x86_64-centos7-gcc8-opt/bin/rivet <arguments>

+You can also include theese lines in your execution script for a job submitted to the OSPool.

-## Running a Singularity container
+## Software in Singularity containers

+Software stacks in singularity containers deployed in cvmfs repos can run on the Snowmass21 host or reference the location of the images in the submit script for jobs to the OSPool.
+We present two examples to demonstrate the two cases.

 ### Snowmass21 login host